bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 # Literature Review

 The *heap* is a place in computer memory, made available to every program.
 The heap, unlike stack managed memory, shines when the use of the memory is not known until the program is actually running (i.e. runtime).
 That is, heap memory can be dynamically allocated and deallocated on request by the program.

 Ultimately it's the responsibility of the kernel to fulfill these memory allocation requests as the come in.
 Managing the heap is not as simple as it may seem.
 The individual pieces of the heap that are in use, versus those that are free, must be carefully tracked.

+The heap is managed in units of *chunk*'s.
+The size of a *chunk* is not fixed, and often varies depending on what memory allocations are requested.
 It common for allocators to store this tracking metadata at the beginning of each memory chunk requested.
-In the case of the glibc `ptmalloc` heap allocator, will shortly see the specific data structures that facilitate its heap chunk accounting.

 When it comes to dealing with heap memory as part of a C program, the heap is conveniently abstracted away by `stdlib.h` through the `malloc` and `free` functions.
 This rids the need for application programmers to having to continually solve the problem of heap management and accounting.
 While `malloc` and `free` provide the high level interface to working with heap memory, the actual kernel is requested to make this happen through the `sbrk` and `mmap` system calls.